What is the Strive Clinic?

 At Strive, we understand that the interaction between a patient and their health professional is a privilege, and it is one that should be nurtured and taken seriously.
 With that in mind, our clinic contributes to this precious ecosystem:

 - We equip healthcare students with valuable experiences which will shape their future passion and trajectory when they embark on their careers.
-It is modelled to give medical, physiotherapy and nursing students real clinical experience which able foster their professional development through working collaboratively within an interdisciplinary team.
+It is modelled to give medical, physiotherapy and nursing students real clinical experience to foster their professional development through working collaboratively within an interdisciplinary team.

 - Those in training always need guidance.
 Our qualified health professionals graciously volunteer their time to share their expertise and experience with the next generation.